rails/rails/guides/source/action_mailer_basics.md

 ### Create a Mailer View

-For the `welcome_email` action, you'll need to create a matching view in a file called `welcome_email.html.erb` in the `app/views/user_mailer/` directory.
+Next, for the `welcome_email` action, you'll need to create a matching view in a file called `welcome_email.html.erb` in the `app/views/user_mailer/` directory.
 Here is a sample HTML template that can be used for the welcome email:

 ```html+erb
 <h1>Welcome to example.com, <%= @user.name %></h1>